Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 29:03 Of course, these asserts are fine with this, but the logical stuff, the logical and sequences is what I think where I probably might use it.

-29:11 like all of or any of or anything or that's that's neat like all of these things are true and you can combine this with or like all of these or all of those or something sequences contains contains in any order that's kind of interesting yeah nice has items is in again These are things that are testable in Python, raw, like just raw test, not too bad.
+29:11 like all of or any of or anything or that's neat like all of these things are true and you can combine this with or like all of these or all of those or something sequences contains contains in any order that's kind of interesting yeah nice has items is in again These are things that are testable in Python, raw, like just raw test, not too bad.

 29:40 But if it's more readable, sure, why not?